 Emily is extremely knowledgeable in the area of immigration.
 When you meet with her, you realize quickly that she has her finger on the pulse of immigration laws and where these laws may be headed in the future.
 Immigration is such a highly technical area compared to other legal concentrations and Emily is a lawyer who is not going to overlook the various nuances.
 As someone who knows her personally, I can say that she is committed to her clients' success.
 An extremely dedicated and smart attorney.

-Ryan Young Business Attorney
+Ryan Young Litigation Attorney